FTP full form in networking is File Transfer Protocol. It provides a standardized method for transferring files between clients and servers.

-File Transfer Protocol (FTP) is a networking protocol established in 1971 for transferring files over the Internet.
+File Transfer Protocol (FTP) is a networking protocol built in 1971 for transferring files over the Internet.
 Developed by Abhay Bhushan and published as RFC 114, FTP enables efficient file exchange between different systems, regardless of their operating systems or file formats.

 FTP's primary advantage is its compatibility with various systems, allowing seamless communication across diverse environments.
 Unlike HTTP, which primarily handles web resources, FTP focuses on reliable file management, making it ideal for transferring large files or multiple files simultaneously.